spatie/laravel-model-cleanup/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/spatie/laravel-database-cleanup.svg?style=flat-square)](https://scrutinizer-ci.com/g/spatie/laravel-database-cleanup)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-database-cleanup.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-database-cleanup)

-This package is cleaning up a database.
-It will delete
+This package is cleaning up a database programatically through your Eloquent models, that you'll specify in the config file.
+Specified models must implement GetsCleanedUp interface and have

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).